Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Massive 4D Abelian 2-Form Theory: Modified SF

 \section{Massive 4D Abelian 2-Form Theory: Modified SF}

-In the differential-form terminology, the standard St{$\ddot u$}ckelberg-technique (2), defined for any arbitrary D-dimension of spacetime, can be re-expressed as [17]:
+In the differential form terminology, the standard St{$\ddot u$}ckelberg-technique (2), defined for any arbitrary D-dimension of spacetime, can be re-expressed as follows [17]:

-This also establishes the invariance of $H^{(3)} = d\,B^{(2)}$ under (2) because of the nilpotency $(d^2 = 0)$ of the exterior derivative.
-In the physical four (3+1)-dimensional (4D) {\it flat} spacetime, the theoretical technique (6) of the {\it standard} St{$\ddot u$}ckelberg-formalism can be {\it modified} in the following manner (in the language of differential-forms), namely;
+This also establishes the invariance of $H^{(3)} = d\,B^{(2)}$ under (2) because of the nilpotency $(d^2 = 0)$ of the exterior derivative $(d)$.
+In the physical four (3+1)-dimensional (4D) {\it flat} spacetime, the theoretical technique (6) of the {\it standard} St{$\ddot u$}ckelberg-formalism can be {\it modified} in the following manner (in the language of differential forms), namely;